-Fethiye sits between the highway running east west along the Southern Turkish Coast and the sea.
-Anyone that travels that road and who has never turned off to see what Fethiye has to offer is making a mistake; there is so much to see and do in Fethiye.
+Fethiye sits between the highway running east-west along the Southern Turkish Coast and the Aegean sea.
+Anyone that travels that road frequently and has never turned off to see what Fethiye has to offer should check it out, as there is so much to see and do in Fethiye!

-Dalaman International Airport is around 45 minutes away to the west.
-It has daily domestic flights to Istanbul with ongoing links all over the world.
+Dalaman International Airport is around 45 minutes away to the west and has daily domestic flights to Istanbul, with connections all around the world.

 The National Bus services are excellent.
-There are air-conditioned coaches heading east and west, then ultimately north to Izmir and Istanbul.
-Those flying in to Dalaman can be heading east as far as Kalkan and Kas or west to Marmaris and down the Peninsula to Datca.
-While many will be travelling with their holiday package provider, independent travellers are well able to get along this coastline under their own steam.
+There are air-conditioned coaches heading east and west, and as far north as Izmir and Istanbul.
+Those flying into Dalaman can go as far as Kalkan and Kas, west to Marmaris, and down the peninsula to Datca.
+While many will be travelling with their holiday package provider, independent travellers should have no trouble getting around the coastline on their own.

 Some people prefer to travel independently and those who decide to hire a car and explore for themselves will find the road system good and fairly straightforward.

-There are regular connections between Fethiye and the Greek Island of Rhodes while plenty of people arrive in Fethiye while coming in from their cruising down the coastline on gulet or yacht.
+There are regular connections between Fethiye and the Greek Island of Rhodes, while plenty of people arrive in Fethiye at the end of their gulet or yacht cruise.

-Visit Fethiye Cruise page for all our blue cruise options.
+Visit our Fethiye Cruise page for all our blue cruise options!